The Divorce Readiness Framework™

 The Divorce Readiness Framework™ was created to fill that gap.

-This framework supports individuals before and during divorce by helping them stabilize emotionally, clarify their situation, organize critical information, and prepare for the most demanding parts of the process — including mediation, court, and life after divorce.
+This framework supports you before and during divorce by helping you stabilize emotionally, clarify your situation, organize critical information, and prepare for the most demanding parts of the process — including mediation, court, and life after divorce.

 Here’s Your Map